Juan Fernando Hermosa: Capture

-The mayor Fausto Terán Bustillos was put in command of a squad formed by the Grupo de Intervención y Rescate (GIR) of the National Police, which was in charge of investigating Niño del Terror's crimes.
-Police managed to catch a group of young criminals in the city center who tried to rob a place, revealing information about the identity of whoever was behind the killings.
-On January 9, 1992, they located the Hermosa residence, located between América and Diguja Streets, and through an operation which begun on January 16 at 3 o'clock AM.
-The contingent was located on the exterior of the presumed murderer's house, and the police entered the home through a skylight that determined that it was facing the suspect's room, who was sleeping in his mother's room.
-The mistake of the police alerted Hermosa, who began shooting at close range with his 9mm pistol, starting a shootout between him and the police.
+Mayor Fausto Terán Bustillos was put in command of a squad formed by the Grupo de Intervención y Rescate (GIR) of the National Police, which was in charge of investigating Niño del Terror's crimes.
+Police managed to catch a group of young criminals during an attempted robbery in the city center, who identified Hermosa as the suspected killer.
+On January9, 1992, they located the Hermosa residence between América and Diguja Streets.
+On January16 at 3a.m., the police entered the home through a skylight that they determined was facing the suspect's room, but Hermosa was sleeping in his mother's room.
+Hermosa began shooting at close range with his 9mm pistol, starting a shootout between him and the police.
 A group of gendarmes who were on the street began throwing grenades, causing an explosion that ended up knocking down the wall of the house on top of two policemen.
-Hermosa's mother died during the confrontation, shot 11 times, while Hermosa himself was captured 15 minutes later without receiving a scratch, while trying to escape through the back window.
+Hermosa's mother died during the confrontation, shot 11times, while Hermosa himself was captured 15 minutes later without injury while trying to escape through the back window.

-A contingent of ten agents transferred Hermosa to García Moreno prison that same morning, where they were surprised to learn that the suspect was a minor, declared by his own words: "I want to make it clear that my name is Juan Fernando Hermosa Suárez and that on February 28, I will be 16 years old".
+A contingent of ten agents transferred Hermosa to García Moreno prison that same morning, where they were surprised to learn that the suspect was a minor, declared by his own words: "I want to make it clear that my name is Juan Fernando Hermosa Suárez and that on February28, I will be 16years old".
 He claimed in his statements that he had no intent of killing, as he had asked his victims to be quiet and that nothing would happen to them, but by ignoring that warning, they ended their lives.
 Hermosa said that on one occasion he was threatened with a .22 caliber revolver, and on another occasion a taxi driver had tried to attack him with a wheel wrench, so he had to kill them with his gun.

 Condemnation, escape and recapture

-He was sentenced to the maximum penalty that the law allowed for a minor, which is four years imprisonment at the Virgilio Guerrero Rehabilitation Center, after confessing to his crimes.
-However, he became a juvenile leader in prison in the first 16 months, even managing to obtain a pistol through his girlfriend Yadira, with which he killed a policeman attempting to stop him by shooting him five times, before escaping from prison with ten young boys on June 17, 1993.
-He fled to Colombia, where he contracted tonsillitis.
-He was recaptured and released after serving his sentence in 1996.
+After confessing to his crimes, Hermosa was sentenced to four years imprisonment, the maximum penalty the law allowed for a minor, to be served at Virgilio Guerrero Rehabilitation Center.
+However, he became a juvenile leader in prison in the first 16months, even managing to obtain a pistol through his girlfriend Yadira, with which he killed a policeman attempting to stop him by shooting the policeman five times, before escaping from prison with ten young boys on June17, 1993.
+Hermosa fled to Colombia, where he contracted tonsillitis, but was recaptured and released after serving his sentence in 1996.